GaryNg03/garyng03.github.io/_teaching/2014-spring-teaching-1.md

 #location: "Lanzhou, China"
 ---

-I will write about 60 percent of porblems appear in Atiyah.
+I will write about 60 percent of exercises appear in Atiyah.